 As part of the International Secretariat’s assessment of the impact of the EITI in Nigeria in its eleven years of implementation, all stakeholders were asked why Nigeria was implementing the EITI.
 Several CSOs noted that before the EITI (pre-2004), no communities knew how much money the government was getting from the sector.
 People now had access to this type of reliable information and the level of national debate over the governance of the extractive industries had improved.
 This was partly seen to be due to NEITI’s work and partly to the boom in commodity prices as well as a series of scandals uncovered independently of the EITI.
 The number of NGOs focused on transparency has also grown, and transparency is now a regular topic of discussions among parliamentarians, companies and government officials.
 CSOs also noted the government used Nigeria’s compliance status as a sign of prestige, even if they were concerned over the lack of meaningful support for the process and disclosures required under the EITI Standard under the former government and amongst mid-level bureaucrats.
 Civil society also considered that the EITI provided them with a crucial platform for discussing issues and raising concerns about sector laws and their implementation, as well as in shaping planned reforms like the PIB or the PIGB.
 Several CSOs considered that Nigeria was implementing the EITI to ensure appropriate public oversight of the government’s management of extractives revenues and improve relations between companies and host communities.

 Several government stakeholders confirmed the impact of EITI implementation in generating informed public debate and in providing an independent source of analysis and recommendations that was useful for policy-making.
 Several government stakeholders noted that Nigeria had decided to implement the EITI in 2003 when the extractive industries were opaque and at a time when the government was negotiating debt relief with the international community, which was finalised in October 2005.
 Demonstrating the government’s desire for proper accounting of its oil and gas revenues during these negotiations was seen as a government priority.
-The EITI was thus seen as a tool for improving governance of Nigeria’s oil and gas sector, particularly ahead of oil and gas block bidding rounds in 2005, 2006 and 2007.
+The EITI was thus seen as a tool for improving governance of Nigeria’s oil and gas sector, particularly ahead of oil and gas block bidding rounds in 2005, 2006, and 2007.

 Most industry stakeholders viewed EITI implementation through the prism of compliance, although a few representatives noted the importance of EITI in rectifying the public’s understanding of the industry’s contribution to the national economy, highlight inefficiencies in government management of the sector and improve relations with host communities.
 Most industry stakeholders agreed that EITI implementation had generated public debate but expressed concern over some aspects of NEITI’s analysis that they considered misinformed, for instance in areas of crude oil pricing and crude-for-refined oil swaps (RPEAs).
 This was also a concern raised by a specialized international civil society organization and a representative of the donor community.